 Cupped Hand Strike

 This strike is almost always used to target the ears.
-The cupped hand structure is used to trap air and when this air is compressed upon impact with the ear, a powerful column of air is sent directly against the ear drum.
+The cupped hand structure is used to trap air and when this air is compressed upon impact with the ear, a powerful column of air is sent directly against the eardrum.
 This can cause severe and instantaneous pain (and potentially permanent hearing loss).

 You will know when you have created the correct hand posture when you can slap two cupped hand strikes together to achieve a resounding popping noise.

 The Mantis Strike is very similar to the Washide Uchi but with a somewhat different orientation of the fingers.
 The orientation of the fingers can vary between different martial art styles (even among different Mantis Style martial arts systems) but here are two you might wish to learn.
-For simplicity of explanation the palm is assumed to face downward, but when using this strike the hand could be oriented any number of different ways.
+For simplicity of explanation, the palm is assumed to face downward, but when using this strike the hand could be oriented any number of different ways.

-Firstly, the wrist is bent while all four fingers are relatively straight and hang in a general downward direction.
+Firstly, the wrist is bent while all four fingers are relatively straight and hang in a generally downward direction.
 The index finger projects forward slightly more than the others and is supported on the side by the thumb.